Sunland Inc.: 2012 product recall

 In September 2012, Sunland issued an initial recall of the peanut butter it made and distributed due to Salmonella contamination.
 Officials from the Food and Drug Administration (FDA) found Salmonella bacteria all over the plant, as well as improper handling of the products, unclean equipment and uncovered trailers of peanuts outside the facility, expanding the recall to include all the company's products.
-On November 26, 2012, the FDA suspended Sunland's registration to produce and distribute food product.